 Parent Level Liquidity Concerns.
-Our direct and indirect owners, including Charter, Charter Holdco and Charter Holdings face significant liquidity issues.
+Our direct and indirect owners, including Charter, Charter Operating and Charter Holdings face significant liquidity issues.

 Because of its corporate structure, Charter has less access to capital than its operating subsidiaries and therefore Charter's ability to repay its senior notes is subject to additional uncertainties.
 Charter will not be able to make interest payments beginning in April, 2004, or principal payments at maturity in 2005 and 2006, with respect to its convertible senior notes unless it can obtain additional financing or it receives distributions or other payments from its subsidiaries.
 The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco only if, at the time of distribution, Charter Holdings can meet a leverage ratio of 8.75 to 1.0, there is no default under the indentures and other specified tests are met.
 Charter Holdings did not meet that leverage ratio for the quarter ended March 31, 2003.
-Further, although the indentures governing the Charter Holdings notes do not prohibit Charter Holdings and its subsidiaries from making payments on its and their outstanding unsubordinated intercompany debt to Charter, this debt had only an aggregate principal amount of approximately \$52 million as of March 31, 2003, which will not be sufficient to enable Charter to make interest payments beginning in April, 2004 or to repay all or any portion of its convertible senior notes at maturity.
 Because Charter is our manager, any financial or liquidity problems of Charter would be likely to cause serious disruption to our business and to have a material adverse affect on our operations and results.
 In addition, our parent companies' ability to make loans or capital contributions to us would likely be adversely affected.
 Any such event would likely adversely impact our own credit rating, and our relations with customers and suppliers, which could in turn further impair our ability to obtain financing and operate our business.
 In addition, because Charter Holdings and Charter Holdco are our direct and indirect owners, their financial or liquidity problems could have similar impacts on us.

-Finally, to the extent that any such event results in a change of control of Charter (whether through a bankruptcy, receivership or other reorganization of Charter and/or Charter Holdco, or otherwise), it could result in an event of default under the credit facilities of our subsidiaries and require a change of control repurchase offer under our outstanding notes.
+Finally, to the extent that any such event results in a change of control of Charter (whether through a bankruptcy, receivership or other reorganization of Charter and/or Charter Holdco, or otherwise), it could require a change of control repurchase offer under our outstanding notes.

 Securities Litigation and Government Investigations.
 As previously reported, a number of federal class actions were filed against Charter and certain of its former and present officers and directors alleging violations of securities laws.
 In addition, a number of other lawsuits have been filed against Charter in other jurisdictions.
 A shareholders derivative suit was filed in the United States District Court for the Eastern District of Missouri, and several class action lawsuits were filed in Delaware state court against Charter and certain of its directors and officers.
 Finally, two derivative suits were filed in Missouri state court against Charter, its current directors and its former independent auditor; these actions were consolidated during the fourth quarter of 2002.
 The federal derivative suit, the Delaware class actions and the consolidated derivative suit each allege that the defendants breached their fiduciary duties.